sscerbatiuc/TekwillProject/readme.txt

-This is the first readme.
+This project contains the result of modifying a procedural application into OOP one.